KestrelInstitute/Specware/UserDoc/sources/language-manual/metaslang.rst

 ..
 COMMENT: ====================================================================

 (There are no :token:`literals` for the base-library type ``Integer``\
 .
-For nonnegative integers, a :token:`nat_literal` can be used.
+For non-negative integers, a :token:`nat_literal` can be used.
 For negative integers, apply the unary base-library :token:`op` ``-``, which negates an integer: ``-1`` denote the negative integer ``-`` 1.)